 There are three main types of rafts: paddle boats, gear boats and oar/paddle combination rafts.
-Each craft has its advantages.
+Each craft has its specific uses.
 Paddle boats can carry the most people, require the least amount of rigging.
-Gear boats are best for carry lots of equipment on multi-day trips.
+Gear boats are best for transporting lots of equipment on multi-day trips.
 Oar/paddle combos and stern mounts can carry more people than a gear boat with greater acceleration while allowing a guide more control than with a paddle boat.
 All three types of whitewater boats have their advantages.
 This post will also look at other whitewater crafts including motor rafts, dories, inflatable kayaks, packrafts, catarafts, and hardshell kayaks.
 We also have a post on the different whitewater raft designs and materials.

 The most popular inflatable raft for whitewater is a paddle boat.
-In a paddle boat everyone has a paddle with a guide in the back giving commands and steering.
+In a paddle raft everyone has a paddle with a guide in the back giving commands and steering.
 The most common paddle boat is a 14-foot raft with six paddlers and a guide.
 This type of raft is ideal for day trips on class III and IV water.
 The best paddle rafts are stiff so they don’t fold making it easy for people to hold their positions in the raft.